J.P. Crawford Player Props: Mariners vs. Giants

 Giants Pitching Rankings

-- The Giants' 4.02 team ERA ranks 12th across all league pitching staffs.
+- The Giants' 4.05 team ERA ranks 12th across all MLB pitching staffs.

-- The Giants give up the sixth-fewest home runs in baseball (88 total, one per game).
+- Giants pitchers combine to surrender 90 home runs (one per game), the eighth-fewest in baseball.

-- Winn (0-1) takes the mound for the Giants to make his second start of the season.
+- Cobb (5-2) gets the starting nod for the Giants in his 16th start of the season.
+He's put together a 3.12 ERA in 83 2/3 innings pitched, with 79 strikeouts.

-- His most recent appearance was on Thursday against the Toronto Blue Jays, when the righty tossed six innings, surrendering two earned runs while giving up three hits.
+- In his most recent appearance on Friday, the right-hander went five innings against the New York Mets, allowing two earned runs while surrendering six hits.

+- The 35-year-old has an ERA of 3.12, with 8.5 strikeouts per nine innings, in 15 games this season.
+Opposing hitters have a .278 batting average against him.

 © 2023 Data Skrive.
 All rights reserved.